Planning & Zoning Commission

 The Commission makes recommendations to the Board of Supervisors on rezoning, special use permit, military compatibility, and plan of development applications, amendments to the Zoning Ordinance, development master plans and comprehensive plans.
 The Commission may approve preliminary plats, grant requests for initiative or rezoning applications and accept status reports on Special Use Permits.

-The Planning & Zoning Commission (P&Z)meets at 9:30 a.m. and shall be held at least twice a month with the exception of scheduled ZIPPOR meetings scheduled for February, May, August and November.
+The Planning & Zoning Commission (P&Z)meets at 9:30 a.m. and meetings shall be held at least twice a month with the exception of months with scheduled ZIPPOR meetings (February, May, August and November).

 Board of Supervisor's Auditorium